dazjones/dazjones.github.io/content/posts/what-happened-when-i-cancelled-everything.md

 Now, sitting here today, my life runs on "Localhost."
 I own my data.
 I own my media.
 I own my tools.
 And most importantly, I own my attention.

 However, there was one critical design constraint in this migration which I could not violate.
 I am not a monk living alone in a cell.
-I am a husband and a father.
+I am a husband with a family.
 My family did not sign up for a radical lifestyle experiment.
 They just want to watch a movie and turn the lights on without reading a manual.

 If my quest for digital sovereignty made their lives harder, then the project would be a failure.
 Good engineering does not expose the end-user to the complexity of the backend.